solvialab/infragate-landing/docs/guide.md

 ### 8.1 Create your values file

-The Helm chart ships with three values files (see [STACK.md — Helm configuration](./STACK.md#8-helm-configuration) for details):
+The Helm chart ships with three values files:

 | File | Purpose |
 |---|---|